Christoph16478/iq/iq_java.md

 ----

-Q12.
-What are the differences between HashMap and HashTable in Java?
+**What are the differences between HashMap and HashTable in Java?**

 HashMap	Hashtable
 It is non synchronized.
 It cannot be shared between many threads without proper synchronization code.
 It is synchronized.
 It is thread-safe and can be shared with many threads.